 Leesburg is a medium-sized city located in the state of Florida.
 With a population of 23,671 people and 14 constituent neighborhoods, Leesburg is the 128th largest community in Florida.

-Leesburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Leesburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Leesburg are a mix of both white- and blue-collar jobs.
 Overall, Leesburg is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Leesburg who work in sales jobs (13.90%), office and administrative support (12.50%), and food service (11.37%).

 The per capita income in Leesburg in 2018 was $21,827, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $87,308 for a family of four.
 However, Leesburg contains both very wealthy and poor people as well.